 Setting the Umask Values

-To set folder permissions for owner, group, and others to read, then we need to set umask to 333:
+To set folder permissions for owner, group, and others to read, we need to set umask to 333:

 umask 0333